shrinerb/shrine/README.md

 ```

 The above puts promoting (uploading cached file to permanent storage) and
 deleting of files for all uploaders into background jobs using Sidekiq.
+You can
-Obviously instead of Sidekiq you can use [any other backgrounding
+also use [any other backgrounding library][backgrounding libraries].
-library][backgrounding libraries].

 ## Clearing cache